Georgia Tax Deed Sales: What Does a Redeemable Deed Mean?

 Texas is a populous state where they pay 25% minimum.
 They have redeemable deeds.

+Rhode Island has redeemable deeds.
 Indiana has redeemable deeds, and also Delaware.

 Georgia Tax Deed Sales in Big Cities Vs. Small Cities

 Which is better?
 A big city or a small city?
+What really makes a difference is the county population.

 If the county population is large, that means there’s either going to be a lot of tax liens or a lot of tax defaulted property.
 If the county population is small, then you’re going to have a smaller auction.
+Both are going to have auctions.

 You might find dozens of properties in a place like Havasupai in Arizona, but if you went to Fort Lauderdale or Miami, you might find hundreds of properties.

-Mistake #1 to Avoid at Georgia Tax Deed Sales
+Mistakes to Avoid at Georgia Tax Deed Sales

 I promised you I’d tell you about two mistakes, so here they are.
 This is important.